-- Provide Temperature and Strain information at discrete locations along the cable route, particularly where special engineering has been implement by the use of HDD or installation through water courses, the circuit may be segregated into zones to facilitate interrogation of specific parts of the cable route to within 1 m accuracy. - Provide both temperature and strain measurement values for the same time intervals - Use the temperature and strain measurements with the circuit parameters provided via EirGrid's SCADA system to provide Real Time Current Ratings to the end user through the use of a GUI. - Generate alarms at set temperature/rating settings and a 'unit fail alarm - Use the temperature and strain measurements GIS data from the circuit as-laid records to provide Real Time Thermal Ratings (RTTR).
+Provide Temperature and Strain information at discrete locations along the cable route, particularly where special engineering has been implemented by the use of HDD or installation through water courses, it shall be possible to segregate into zones to facilitate interrogation of specific parts of the cable route to within 1 m accuracy.

+- Provide both temperature and strain measurement values for the same time intervals. - Use the temperature and strain measurements with the circuit parameters provided via EirGrid's SCADA system to provide Real Time Current Ratings to the end user through the use of a GUI. - Generate alarms at set temperature/rating settings and a 'unit fail alarm. - Use the temperature and strain measurements GIS data from the circuit as-laid records to provide Real Time Thermal Ratings (RTTR).

-5.5.1 DTS Technical Requirements
+5.7.1 DTS TECHNICAL REQUIREMENTS

-The measurement instrument and any associated ancillary equipment required for the full functionality of the DTS shall be installed in a standard cabinet within the station control room.
+The measurement instrument and any associated ancillary equipment required for the full functionality of the DTS shall be installed in a standard cabinet within the Onshore Compensation Compound control room.
 A human machine interface (HMI) shall be installed within the same enclosure.
 The HMI shall allow full local control of the unit, connection of other Human Machine Interface (HMI) devices, e.g. keyboard/mouse, shall be facilitated by USB connection.